cakebatterandsprinkles/javascript-data-structures-and-algorithms/README.md

 How much additional memory do we need to allocate to run our algorithm?

 _Auxiliary Space Complexity_: Refers to the space required by the algorithm, not including space taken up by inputs.
-This will be the term you will read about in the following text.
+This will be the term we will be referring to when we say space complexity in the following text.

 **_Space Complexity, The Rules_**